Vietnam generates $41 million from forest carbon credits under World Bank agreement

 Vietnam has reported earnings exceeding $41 million from the sale of forest carbon credits, marking the successful execution of an emission reduction agreement with the World Bank, as detailed by Vietnam News on Monday.
+This significant accomplishment highlights the value of Vietnam carbon credits in the global market.

 This milestone represents Vietnam’s inaugural achievement in implementing an emission reduction pact, signifying a significant stride in forest management, preservation efforts, and the enhancement of local livelihoods, according to the report.
+The success of this initiative is being closely observed by other nations.

 The objective is to remunerate forest owners, local residents, and communities engaged in the supervision, preservation, and expansion of forested areas.